qdbp/py9backup/README.md

 ## precedence semantics

 Some files can be matched by more than one entry in the manifest.
-The detailed resolution rules are given below.
 The two rules of thumb are:

 - **files beat directories**
 - **specific beats general**

-These rules were designed to be intuitive.
-However, for greater certainty they explained in detail below.

 ### precedence examples